 Family law is a branch of the legal tree that assumes compassion on the part of the attorney.

-Litigation and advocacy imply smart, hard-working lawyers, but the really critical area in family law, in Fairfax divorce attorney Gabrielle A. Best Husband’s opinion, is client counseling; it almost always involves dealing with clients during a stressful, emotionally demanding time of their lives.
+Litigation and advocacy imply smart, hard-working lawyers, but the really critical area in family law, in Falls Church divorce attorney Gabrielle A. Best Husband’s opinion, is client counseling; it almost always involves dealing with clients during a stressful, emotionally demanding time of their lives.

 Having wanted to help people for as long as she can remember, Ms. Best Husband naturally gravitate towards family law, which provides opportunities to combine her desire to litigate with her passion to counsel and contribute in an immediate, direct way to the improvement of individual lives.